Domestic Violence Protection Orders and Sexual Assault Protection Orders

 As Seattle restraining order lawyers, we realize an angry ex-spouse, girlfriend, co-worker, or spiteful neighbor can use a restraining order to manipulate a divorce or personal dispute.
 That's why we work with our own investigators to collect eyewitness testimony, check video surveillance evidence, and tell your side of the story.
 Due to heightened concern regarding violence against women, the court does not want to appear "soft" on domestic violence or stalking issues.

 Regardless whether you're innocent or made an error in judgment, don't assume the court is prepared to give you a second chance.
-Be prepared with an attorney who knows how to build a case and serve as a strong advocate on your behalf - contact criminal defense attorneys at The Meryhew Law Group today.Court Issued Restraining Orders as a Condition of Sentence or Release
+Be prepared with an attorney who knows how to build a case and serve as a strong advocate on your behalf - contact criminal defense attorney at The Meryhew Law Group today.Court Issued Restraining Orders as a Condition of Sentence or Release

 As part of many criminal cases, a protection order is issued by a judge in a criminal case based on an allegation of domestic violence or sexual misconduct in order to prohibit interaction of the defendant with the alleged victim or witnesses.
 Under RCW 10.99, a protection order prohibits a defendant from directly, indirectly or thought a third party contacting or interacting with the complaining witness, their children, or their family.
 A violation of these orders can lead to a person being incarcerated while their case is pending or additional criminal charges.Domestic Violence Protection Orders